 “Since you’re going to be in Cancer for quite some time, it makes sense that you should be the one to find her, shouldn’t it?
 According to your information…?”

 Firstly, Louise and Hideyoshi were not traveling physically together.
 The background noise from Louise’s end and Hideyoshi’s end were completely different.
-Gauging by the crickets and leafy whisperings on Hideyoshi’s end and the chattering and honking on Louise’s end, Atienna had deduced that Hideyoshi was out in the wilderness somewhere while Louise was in some city.
+Gauging by the crickets and leafy whisperings on Hideyoshi’s side and the chattering and honking on Louise’s, Atienna had surmised that Hideyoshi was out in the wilderness somewhere while Louise was in some city.

 Secondly, Louise was in Cancer.
 At times, Atienna had been able to faintly make out Cancerian dialogue in the background of Louise’s end of their broadcasts.
 While this fact alone didn’t limit Louise’s location to Cancer, Louise’s occasional whimsies about experiencing rainy weather paired with it did.
 Unfortunately, Atienna had been able to make out the dialect of the background chatter, so she’d been unable to pinpoint the exact Cancerian region Louise was residing in.